Applications with Teletherm

 Clark Equine Clinic, Albion, Idaho

-Note detail on the horse image and the various areas of hot and cold associated with the animal's head and neck regions.
+Note detail on the horse image and the various areas of hot and cold associated with the animal's head, neck, leg, hind regions.

 Evaluate the suspensory ligament.